 In mid-2011, Don purchased two acres of over-grown land behind his house and with a coalition of community volunteers, a farm-raising movement began.
 In October of that same year, the field was cleared by a volunteer force of 119 community members.
 The next day our former mayor tilled the soil, and this urban heritage farm was reborn.
 An endeavor that started with two food insecure individuals has grown to over 1,000 engaged community members.

-Through community engagement, Tri Cycle Farms is creating a sustainable urban farm park where we cherish and steward education, community, and soil.
-Share the earth, share the crop, and share this beautiful place.
-We are a community urban farm working to address food insecurity by growing food and teaching others to grow food.
-We have a beautiful, productive garden on 2 acres of land in the heart of the city.
+Tri Cycle Farms is a community urban farm-park, working to address food insecurity by growing food and teaching others to grow food.
+We have a beautiful, productive garden on 2 acres of land in the heart of Fayetteville.
 Our friends and neighbors come to work in the garden, or they might stop by to soak in the rejuvenating natural beauty.
 We strive to create community by reconnecting with the land, with our food, and with each other.

 In the spirit of a Neighborhood Commons approach, with a mission of Community Through Soil, Tri Cycle Farms has grown a living, natural model of sustainable urban farming.
-In five years, Tri Cycle has established programs of food recovery, aquaponics, hydroponics, and volunteerism, as well as community education and awareness for all ages.
+In six years, Tri Cycle has established programs of food recovery, hydroponics, chicken tending, garden tending and volunteerism, as well as community education and awareness for all ages.